 Jungut Batu is where many people alight after coming from Sanur, so it’s fairly busy during the day, but the crowd does tend to thin out before sunset.
 The uninterrupted views of the sky from there is reminiscent of the sunset from Batu Ferringhi in Malaysia – incredibly breathtaking and overwhelming all at the same time.

-Activity to Do in Nusa Lembongan #3 – Explore Devil’s Tear
+Activity #3 – Explore Devil’s Tear

 Just south of Sunset Beach lies Devil’s Tear, a small section of rock cliff jutting out from the island into the ocean.
 What makes it such a great attraction is that during high tide, when the waves and big and the flow is strong, the waters that smash up against the rocks produces an explosive display of water spray high up into the air, instantly capturing the attention of anyone around it.
 The smooth, glistening green algae surrounding the cliff and the turquoise blue hue of the ocean contrasts magnificently against the worn brown of the cliff, making it a spectacular sight by Mother Nature.
 Please note to be careful around these areas, as the water can be unassumingly powerful, and the surface surprisingly slipper.